 HIST 490 SENIOR HISTORY SEMINAR is a culminating undergraduate experience in which the student will study history by researching, writing, and presenting a piece of original historical work.
 Prerequisite: HIST 385 or consent of the instructor.
+Offered Fall and Spring semesters.
 3 credits.